satwik-m/codefundo-/README.md

 # codefundo_project
-## Our idea is to build a mobile app for disaster management about tsunamis. ##
+## Our idea is to build a mobile app for disaster management during tsunamis. ##

 # Features:
 # 1. Prediction: